 - No contaminants from equipment are being allowed to enter the river (make sure you do not refuel any equipment in the riverbed).

 - The dam does not restrict ﬁsh passage.

 - Construction does not take place between 1 May and 31 October in areas covered by water, due to ﬁsh spawning during this time.

 - The Council is informed that you are going to dam the stream, at least two working days before you start work.

 If you cannot meet all of these requirements, you may still be able to construct the dam but you will need a resource consent.

-The Taranaki Regional Council and other Regional Councils are required under the Building Act to maintain a register of all dams no matter their size for their respective regions.
+Taranaki Regional Council and other regional councils are required under the Building Act to maintain a register of all dams no matter their size for their respective regions.